Sztakler/sk_transport/README.md

 ## Transport

-Simple program to transfer data using TCP.
+Simple program to transfer data using UDP with implementation of Sliding Window algorithm.